KeltonBang/Elkstack-Project-and-Scripts/README.md

 - Filebeat

 These Beats allow us to collect the following information from each machine:

--filebeat - filebeat is used to detect changes to the filesystem on the webservers -Metricbeat - is used to detect changes in system metrics on the webservers.
+-filebeat - is used to detect changes to the filesystem on the webservers

+-Metricbeat - is used to detect changes in system metrics on the webservers.
 This collects cpu/ram statistics, failed remote logins, and failed priviledge escalations.

 ### Using the Playbook